Skip to main content

 How it helps: Self-direction can let the member choose who provides care, including a family member, friend, or agency.
 It works well for seniors who want some control but still want an MCO care team to manage most of the program.

 What to gather or know first: Wisconsin’s self-directed supports manual says family members can be paid, but not for ordinary day-to-day family tasks.
-The 2026 Family Care contract says self-directed supportive home care budgets must include at least $16.32 per hour in wages plus $1.92 per hour for taxes and workers’ compensation, unless the worker signs Wisconsin’s minimum fee rate opt-out form.
+The 2026 Family Care contract says self-directed supportive home care budgets must include at least $16.32 per hour in wages plus $1.92 per hour for taxes and workers’ compensation, unless the worker signs Wisconsin’s opt-out form.
 Each MCO also has its own family caregiver guidelines, so ask for those in writing.

 Family Care Partnership and PACE